Home:bestmedicalaid.co.zaDoes your medical insurance no longer pay for heart attack and stroke hospitalisation?

 Medical Insurance may offer more Hospital and pricing as it is focused on day-to-day medical expenses with additional accident cover options, however it is less suitable for individuals seeking robust preventative care for chronic health issues,

-It lacks the depth of coverage necessary for effective chronic illness management.
+It lacks the depth of cover necessary for effective chronic illness management.

 It is therefore less suitable for individuals with ongoing health needs.